prevention of ankle injuries fitmaking

 • non-anatomical

-Let’s look at some exercises that can be done with elastic fitness bands (FLEXVIT ®).
-This can prevent ankle sprains and strengthen the muscle that surrounds the ankle joint.
+Let's look at some exercises that can be performed with elastic fitness bands (FLEXVIT ®).
+This can prevent ankle sprains and strengthen the muscle surrounding the ankle joint.

 Exercise 1: Hip abduction and ankle eversion

-Trains the gluteus medius and peroneus muscles, which has been shown to be essential for rehabilitation after an ankle sprain or unstable ankle.
-It also prevents future possible ankle injuries.
+Works the gluteus medius and peroneus muscle, which has been shown to be essential for rehabilitation after an ankle sprain or unstable ankle.
+It also prevents possible future ankle injuries.

 Exercise 2: Isolated ankle eversion